mozilla/data-docs/cookbooks/new_ping.md

 Build Dashboards Using ATMO or STMO
 -----------------------------------
 Last steps!
-What are you using this data for anyways?
+What are you using this data for anyway?